 Blog posts can be written for a variety of reasons – a blog about your new hobby baking cupcakes is one thing, but if you’re looking to generate some quality content for your business, then that’s a whole other bag.
 Businesses that maintain a web presence (and who doesn’t nowadays?) will benefit to have a blog that maintains a quality line of content.
 This not only shows your prospective customers that you are staying informed (as well as informing them) about current trends in your industry, but it also helps to make your site competitive on search engines like Bing and Google.

 People are paying thousands of dollars nowadays to talk to search engine optimizers (SEOs), and it only makes good business sense – the better your site does on a Google ranking, the more potential customers will see it and the more business you’ll generate.
 And so getting back to our point, writing a great blog post not only generates visitors to your site helping to validate it, but it also allows you to add keyword-rich content that helps make your site better “known” to Google for these particular keywords.
 But writing a great blog post does more than this, it also allows you to establish a community and a relationship with that community.

 According to SEO gurus like Neil Patel and SEOmoz, companies see a far better Return On Investment (ROI) when they have loyal, return viewers of their site.
 Thus, quality content establishes a rapport, builds a fan base, and imbues a sense of your competency in those who would visit your site.
-With the advent of the latest Google Penguin release, gone are the days of generating countless backlinks and keyword rich nonsense content.
+With the latest Google Algorithm updates, gone are the days of generating countless backlinks and keyword-rich nonsense content.